Activities, Student Groups, & Programs

 These include the Baccalaureate service, a senior reception and Commencement.
 Baccalaureate is held at First Presbyterian Church in Hastings the Friday evening before Commencement, followed by the senior reception for graduating seniors and their families.
 Commencement exercises are held in Lynn Farrell Arena.

-Hastings Cultural Festival
+Hastings Multi-Cultural Festival

 An annual celebration that brings the college and community together to celebrate its diversity through showcasing the food, music, and dance of cultures present in the city of Hastings.
 Organizations from the college and the community are encouraged to set up booths showcasing any cultural background and/or to sponsor a group to present a performance at the event.
 The festival is an effort of HC’s Multicultural Student Union (MSU) in collaboration with the Hastings YWCA and Multicultural Association of Hastings, with assistance from the Office of Student Activities and the Diversity and Inclusion Team.

-Heritage & History Month Celebrations
+History Month Celebrations

-HC celebrates several inter/national heritage and history month festivities such as Black History Month, LGBTQIA+ History Month, Hispanic Heritage Month, Women's History Month, and more with special programming such as invited performances and lectures, films, student festivities, and a chapel services planned in coordination with various student groups, the Office of Student Activities, and the Diversity and Inclusion Team.
+HC celebrates several inter/national heritage and history month festivities such as Black History Month, LGBTQIA+ History Month, Hispanic Heritage Month, Women's History Month, and more with special programming such as invited performances and lectures, films, student festivities, and a chapel services planned in coordination with various student groups, the Office of Student Engagement, and the Diversity and Inclusion Team.

 INTERNATIONAL PROGRAMS